openebs-archive/openebs-docs/docs/deploycstor.md

    In this sample PVC yaml, it will use default storage class **openebs-cstor-default-0.7.0**created as part of **openebs-operator.yaml** installation.

-8. Apply the sample pvc yaml to createcStor volume using following command
+8. Apply the sample pvc yaml to create cStor volume using following command

    ```
    kubectl apply -f pvc-standard-cstor-default.yaml